 So what do we know about your brain on hypnosis?
 Three big things.

-First, there is reduced connectivity between the parts of your brain involved in decision making (dorsolateral prefronal cortex ) and the part of your brain related to thoughts about the self (cingulate cortex. ) Scientist believe this could account for the immediacy of change in hypnosis.
+First, there is reduced connectivity between the parts of your brain involved in decision making (dorsolateral prefrontal cortex ) and the part of your brain related to thoughts about the self (cingulate cortex. ) Scientist believes this could account for the immediacy of change in hypnosis.

 This disconnection means that when you get really engaged in an activity you don’t think about it.
 You just do it.
-Which could easily account the allowance for change we have in hypnosis.
-An ability to change without being self conscious of that change.
+Which could easily account for the allowance for change we have in hypnosis.
+An ability to change without being self-conscious of that change.